assafY/api-v1-client-csharp/README.md

 ## Getting started

-The library requires requires .NET Core 1.1.
+The library requires .NET Core 1.1.
 It is possible to use this library with the .NET Framework by editing `Info.Blockchain.Api.csproj`

 and changing